-The Illinois Council of School Attorneys (ICSA) has published a new document, "Answers to FAQs: Vacancies on the Board of Education," as part of ICSA's continuing effort to assist school leaders.
+The Illinois Council of School Attorneys (ICSA) revised the document, "Answers to FAQs: Vacancies on the Board of Education," as part of ICSA's continuing effort to assist school leaders.
 The responses to these frequently asked questions represent the combined thinking of committee members who worked on this document.

 This guidance is published for informational purposes only and is not a substitute for legal advice.
 For legal advice or a legal opinion on a specific question, school leaders should consult a lawyer.

 - How does a school board member's seat become vacant?